Write: Reading Habits and Handrails

 Which is a long way of saying that romance novels have “happy endings.”
 I could have just said that, but people assume this means these books are easy to write and silly.
 They are not, by any stretch, but that is another topic for another day.

 What is helpful to me, personally, about the happy, resolved ending is that it gives me endless instances of conflicts and their resolution.
-Because I don’t tend toward writing endings that are happy.
+Because I don’t tend to write endings that are happy.
 I tend to end my books on unsettled, teetering points.

 I also tend to want better outcomes for my characters.
 So, I’m fighting in some sense, against what Charles Baxter called “the over-parented character,” who might struggle here and there but ultimately makes out okay, whose arc is known and expected.
 My desire is to write a story that pivots and swerves from what’s expected.
 To avoid the united, harmonious ending.
 To leave strands hanging and dangling.